Malware

 Program and operating crash |

-spinning hard drive |
+Spinning hard drive |

 System malfunctions |

-Stolen personal information & Lost account access
+Effects: Stolen personal information i.e. Identity theft & Lost account access

 Ransomware